Mitch McConnell Has Decided To ‘Cut His Losses’ With Donald Trump To Maintain Power, Columnist Says

 According to the piece, Trump is attempting to maintain his power over the Republican Party and wield his influence for years to come.
 As some GOP officials continue to go along with Trump’s attacks on the results of the election, Abramsky argued that the party is being torn apart from within.

 After abandoning the coalition supportive of Trump, McConnell is now facing his wrath.
-Following McConnell’s acknowledgement of Biden’s win on Tuesday, Trump denounced the 78-year-old politician and pointed to the nearly 75,000,000 votes he received.
+Following McConnell’s acknowledgement of Biden’s win on Tuesday, Trump denounced the 78-year-old politician and pointed to the nearly 75 million votes he received.

 “Too soon to give up.
 Republican Party must finally learn to fight.
 People are angry!” the president tweeted.